shorebirdtech/docs/docs/guides/code_push_release.md

 └─────────┴──────┘
 ```

-We can see that the most recent release is `1.0.2+5`.
+This shows that the most recent release is `1.0.2+5`.
 This corresponds with what we see in the Play Store console:

 ![ReleaseVersion](https://github.com/shorebirdtech/docs/assets/581764/e6b6c276-49de-4142-8f32-dbf5e41379fa)

-The release we are going to create is `1.0.3+6`.
+Next, we'll create a new release for version `1.0.3+6`.

 ### Make code changes

-Version `1.0.3+6` of Time Shift will be a small patch that changes the default clock face from `particle` to `generative`.
+Version `1.0.3+6` of Time Shift will change the default clock face from `particle` to `generative`.

-To make this change, we will edit `lib/main.dart`:
+To make this change, edit `lib/main.dart`:

 ```diff
    final clock = ClockFace.values.firstWhere(